-There are some young men who are converted and receive their call into the ministry after they are married and have the responsibilities of a home and family.
-Others may have heavy financial obligations that they have to meet which were contracted before their call into the ministry.
+Some young men who are converted receive their call into the ministry after they are married and have the responsibilities of a home and family.
+Others may have heavy financial obligations that they have to meet, which were contracted before their call into the ministry.
 In these cases, it is impossible for them to enroll in a Bible college.